 He prides himself on taking a blue-collar approach to his work.
 He’s not a clock-watcher and he’s not a complainer.

-On his hours-long, pre-dawn commute he pores over his cases.
+On his pre-dawn commute he pores over his cases.
 He listens to interviews, he makes mental notes.

 He eats lunch at a desk stacked with case files and photographs.
 He prefers face-to-face interaction over emails.